noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 after that, Alice appeared in the form of the Phantasmal King, and I had also confirmed that Princess Cattleya and Mitsunaga-kun were safe.

 […...?!
 Seigi!
 A-Are you alright?!
 Are you injured?
 Does it hurt anywhere?
-I- I’ll get a doctor right away...
+I-I’ll get a doctor right away...
 N-No, a healing mage...]

 [I-I’m alright, Cathy.
 I’m not injured anywhere...]